OpioId Awareness

 Bring “It’s Our Problem Too” to your city:

 Arm your community against the fight against the opioid epidemic.
-Contact Dana Lavender, Program Director, at dlavender@ncusolutions.com to get started.
+Contact Sierra McGaha, Program Director, at smcgaha@ncusolutions.com to get started.

 Take the Opioid Awareness Community pledge:

-Affirm your commitment to raising awareness for substance abuse within the black community.
-Take the pledge
+Affirm your commitment to raising awareness for substance abuse within the community.

 Sign up for texts from AAMWA: